 Large corporations recognize the value of supporting business majors, though.
 Many companies sponsor scholarships for high school students as well as business school applicants.
 Some have separate foundations that have been established to distribute grants and endowments to promising students.
 This helps them generate a pool of highly qualified job applicants who may end up working for them.

 Community groups may also offer financial awards to students that meet certain criteria.
 These include:

 Are You Eligible for a Business Scholarship?

-Your eligibility for a business school scholarship depends on the criteria designated by the managers of the fund.
+Your eligibility for an accredited business school scholarship depends on the criteria designated by the managers of the fund.
 Every opportunity is different, and many students are surprised to find out that they are eligible based on demographic factors, community service, extracurricular activities and work and life experience.

 There are a wide variety of scholarships available for the following demographics:

 - Business majors

 Volunteering can enhance your standing.
 Donating your time to your local community sets you apart from many other candidates and shows that you’re committed to helping those around you.
 You might consider volunteering for groups that give out scholarships to show that you’re a valid contender.